All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Injection site reactions happen in about 3-7% of people.
 Redness, swelling, or itching at the injection spot is usually mild and goes away within a day or two.
 Rotating your injection sites helps prevent this.

 Acid reflux or heartburn can worsen in some people, especially those with a history of GERD.
-Eating smaller meals, not lying down right after eating, and elevating your head at night are all useful strategies.
+Eating smaller meals, not lying down right after eating, and improving your head at night are all useful strategies.

 Hair Loss (Telogen Effluvium) on GLP-1 Medications